Skip to content

 Finding the right fit

 Once you have identified what you need, allow yourself time to find the right person.
 It is important to feel your writer/editor understands you, your business or what you want to write about.
-You can begin by:
+Consider the following:

-• Seeking recommendations from people in your networks.
+• Seek recommendations from people in your networks.

 • Find a social media community where people advertise their services.

-• There are many freelance websites: find one that works for you.
+• Try a freelance website.
 Bear in mind that these websites charge the freelancer quite a lot (around 20% of the contracted amount) plus transaction fees, so fees may look high.
 Steer away from people charging very low amounts.

-• Make sure your project brief is as clear as possible to get the best types of response.
-Good briefs attract strong, qualified freelancers (they will see you are a client worth their time).
+• Good descriptions and project briefs attract strong, qualified freelancers as they will see you are a client worth their time.

 • Check reviews and testimonials.